mmarkus13/yt-dlc/README.md

 ## Mix Individual URLs and Playlists

-Because the wrappers pass standard yt-dlp arguments through, you can also provide multiple URLs and playlists in the same command:
+You can combine individual URLs and playlists:

 ```bash
 yt \